rydzze/CTF_Write-up/PETRONAS Inter-Universities CTF 2023/Reverseme/Write_up.md

 #### Solution

-Let's start the challenge by reading `myapps.apk` using the APK decompiler.
+Let's start the challenge by reading `myapps.apk` using an APK decompiler.
 In this case, I used `jadx-gui` in Kali Linux.

 Whenever they give us an APK file, jump straight to the `MainActivity` inside /com directory.